Introducing Matterhorn by Court Innovations

 We have piloted the concepts, built the technology, established an initial customer base across courts in Michigan and Ohio, and evaluated the impact of online case resolution.
 Now we are expanding to reach courts and communities throughout the nation.
 With funds from this offering, we will:

-This is an offering of Common Stock in Court Innovations Incorporated, which must raise at least $50,000 by March 13, 2017 at 4:00pm ET.
-If the offering doesn't reach its target, then your money will be refunded.
-The offering can issue additional securities to raise up to $499,195, its maximum.
+This is an offering of Common Stock, under registration exemption 4(a)(6), in Court Innovations Incorporated.
+This offering must raise at least $50,000 by March 13, 2017 at 4:00pm ET.
+If this offering doesn’t reach its target, then your money will be refunded.
+Court Innovations may issue additional securities to raise up to $499,195, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be:

 5,205,153 shares × $0.62 per share = $3,227,195 implied valuation

 National sales and marketing initiative: showcasing work in Michigan as we expand to courts and government entities through the United States.

 These financial statements have been reviewed by an independent Certified Public Accountant.

 Court Innovations’ SEC filings